universal-ctags/ctags/docs/contributions.rst

 decide.

 The secondary class is a *reference tag*.
-This is newly introduced in Universal-ctags and is not available in Exuberant-ctags.
+This is newly introduced in Universal Ctags and is not available in Exuberant-ctags.
 If a name is used (or referenced) in a file, it can be tagged as a reference tag.

 Don't be confused by the two tag classes.